Lamb & Beef Burgers with a spicy curry sauce & cooling Tzatziki, topped with pickled cucumber & red onion, finished with fresh greens & tomato.

 Salt & pepper

 Notes: Grinding your meat at home will give you a very tender result.
-If you do not have a meat grinder, ask your butcher to grind the meat for you or use pre-ground if necessary,
+If you do not have a meat grinder, ask your butcher to grind the meat for you or use pre-ground.

 1 ¼ teaspoons salt